Got a question about any aspect of your visit to the Arena then read on.....

 We strongly recommend to pre-book parking tickets as this reserves you a guaranteed parking space on the day of the show - click here for further info on pre-booking your tickets.
 Many events sell out of parking spaces ahead of a show to assist with travel to the venue please follow #arenatravelupdates on social media and if you don't book advance parking please check parking availability and look at alternative arrangements such as park and ride - further info here.

-On site car parking charges for the Arena is £10 whether purchased in advance or on the day.
-For Steelers Ice Hockey fixtures the car park charges are £5 advanced & £7 pay on the day.
+On site car parking charges for the Arena is £14 whether purchased in advance (subject to fees) or on the day.
+For Steelers Ice Hockey fixtures the car park charges are £7.50 advanced & £10 pay on the day.

 I've been issued with a parking charge notice - what can I do?